By Ben Blanchard

 Yang said China was very strict on adhering to the principles of the Olympic charter that politics had no place in the competition.

-"What is important for us at the Sochi Games is to properly manage and organize our own athletes," Yang said.
+"What is important for us at the Sochi Games is to properly manage and organise our own athletes," Yang said.
 "We won't get involved in other things."

 The Chinese cities of Beijing and Zhangjiakou are jointly bidding for the 2022 Winter Olympics, though China has so far given few details and doubts have been cast by northern China's persistent smog crisis.